helderm/peptidr/results/sudhanshu.md

 It is clear that the A and L proteins affected the signal peptides.
 I also removed the first amino acids as it made visualisation difficult, it was too heavily loaded in all files.

 ## 05-01-2017
-Wrote the the findings in the report including the weblogo difference in sequences.
+Wrote the the findings in the report including the weblogo difference in the sequences.

 ## 08-01-2017
 Wrote the abstract and edited grammatical and language errors in the report.
+Also performed a final completeness check over the report and code.